Engin-Boot/capture-behavior-of-a-visit-counter-silent18knight/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
-  When
-  Then
+  Given the camera installed at the game to count the head counts When the visitors come
+  Then their head counts are noted which will tell the trends.

 Scenario: Alert when seating capacity is full

-  Given
-  When
-  Then
+  Given the seating hall with eequal tokens
+  When someone comes token is given
+  Then the tokens left will tell the hall in full or empty.